Ladislav František Čelakovský

-Ladislav František Čelakovský (3 December 1863 – 31 December 1916) was a mycologist and botanist from Bohemia.
+Ladislav František Čelakovský (3 December 1863 – 31 December 1916) was a Czech mycologist and botanist.

 Biography

 Born in Prague, he was the son of botanist Ladislav Josef Čelakovský (1834–1902). Čelakovský was a professor of plant physiology at the Czech Technical University in Prague, and was a specialist in research of slime molds.
 He was the author of an 1890 book on the phylum Myxomycota called České myxomycety.